ivanstepanovftw/tm2.zig/README.md

 # tm2.zig
 Binary Tsetlin machine implementation in Zig.
 Currently slow.
 Covered by tests.
+CPU only.

 ## Tsetlin machine
 In short, Tsetlin machine is a type of machine learning model.
-It is energy efficient, lossless quantizable up to 1 bit, lossy compressible up to how many important clauses you want to keep, states can be interpretable (if your inputs are interpretable), it does not overfit on small dataset, it does not require your task to be differentiable...
+It is energy efficient, does not use floating point computations, bitwise, losslessly quantizable down to 1 bit per weight, lossy compressible up to how many important clauses you want to keep, weights are interpretable (if your inputs are interpretable), it does not overfit on small dataset, it does not require your task to be differentiable...
 God knows what else can it do.

 ## This work
-This implementation uses different probabilities in Type I(a), Type I(b) and Type II feedbacks, as in [Julia multi-class TM implementation](https://github.com/BooBSD/Tsetlin.jl).
+This implementation uses different probabilities in Type I(a), Type I(b) and Type II feedbacks, same as in [Julia multi-class TM implementation](https://github.com/BooBSD/Tsetlin.jl).

-As in Julia implementation, this implementation is multithreaded and uses lock-free Hogwild! approach to update states, with per-input parallelization.
+As in Julia implementation, this implementation is multithreaded and uses lock-free Hogwild! approach to update its weights, with per-sample parallelization.

 It differs from other implementations by using one array, thus being simple to understand, see i.e. [./examples/01-vectorized.py](./examples/01-vectorized.py) for a **less than 62 lines of code** reference implementation in NumPy (both training and inference).
-It also uses signed automata states, so state action threshold is hardcoded at 0.
-Unlike others implementation, this implementation does not have any floating point computations.

 Automata states in this binary TM represented as a 1D view of a 4D array of signed integers, where first dimension is clause polarity $C^{+}$ and $C^{-}$, second dimension is a clause index, third dimension is original or negated literal, and fourth dimension is a feature index.

 So, the shape is `(2, n_clauses, 2, n_features)`, where `n_clauses` is a number of clauses per polarity, and `n_features` is a number of features.
 For multi-class Tsetlin machine, shape would be `(n_classes, 2, n_clauses, 2, n_features)`, but it is out of scope for this repo.

 Same shapes for compiled models.
 Data type of compiled state is a binary mask of whether state action is include or exclude.
 Included states are non-negative integers (`states >= 0`), excluded states are negative integers (`states < 0`).
+This work uses signed automata states, so state action threshold is hardcoded at 0.

+Unlike others implementation, this implementation does not use any floating point computations other than logging metrics.

 ## Feedback Mechanisms in Tsetlin Automata